-The Town is currently recruiting volunteers to maintain the following rinks: Sunnyridge Park, Madori Park, Greenwood Park, Wheelers Mill Park and Gar Lehman Park.
+The Town is currently recruiting volunteers to maintain the following rinks: Sunnyridge Park, Greenwood Park, Whelers Mill Park, Vandorf Park and Gar Lehman Park.

 Town staff assist as time and weather permit.
-Town staff will assist volunteers to remove the snow from the rink after significant snowfalls and after Town facility parking lots have been cleared.
+Town staff will assist volunteers to remove the snow from the rink after significant snowfalls and after Town facility parking lots are clear.

-Residents wishing to volunteer some time to create and maintain a natural ice rink at the needed locations are asked to contact Dan Lamirande via email.
+Residents wishing to volunteer some time to create and maintain a natural ice rink at the needed locations are asked to contact Supervisor, Park Development & Operations, Dan Lamirande via email.

 Ice Rink Guidelines>